razi-uoit/CSCI1061U/Week 12 Class Code.md

 		return 0;
 	}
 ```
-Out of Range Exception: The code below will crash the program by throwing an exception
+3. Out of Range Exception

+	The code below will crash the program by throwing an exception
 ```
 	#include <iostream>
 	#include <vector>